-The best way to make it stop is by practicing mindfulness of mind.
-By being consciously aware of our thoughts and emotions we can dissociate from them and be less effected by them.
+The best way to make it stop is by practising mindfulness of mind.
+By being consciously aware of our thoughts and emotions, we can dissociate from them and be less affected by them.
 This helps us to let thoughts subside and to return to mindfulness.

 Mindfulness of Dharma is essentially mindfulness of the way things are.
 Here we become aware of impermanence, of selflessness, and of mental objects.